Above – Doctor Who

 Mike was the president of the CU (Varsity Fellowship) when I arrived as a fresh-faced undergraduate.
 He was a dynamic, confident, alpha-male kind of guy who exuded personal confidence and confidence in the Gospel.
 He embodied the sense of mission that the CU aspired to.
 Anyone visiting the CU would know his name by the end of their first visit.
 He was always present “on the stage” to give us some pep and encouragement.
 And the CU grew under his leadership.

 John, who succeeded Mike the year following was a different proposition.
 Like the successive Doctors (in the Doctor Who series) there was some important spiritual DNA that the two guys both carried.
 But John’s was a quite different personality and a different approach.
 John was not loud.
 You could attend the CU of an evening and not remember if he had been there.
 Newer members might need reminding occasionally who the president was.

 John was a humble, gentle and quiet person.
 One of the reasons that growth and fruit attended his ministry was that as well as having an acute eye for strategy and direction John was a phenomenal nurturer of emerging leaders – with all their needs and complexities.
 He just had a great knack for identifying people’s gifts and getting alongside them to affirm and encourage them in the right way.
-And, equally importantly, John’s calmness and steady approach gave others the confidence to accept the learning journeys of the small team of fledgling leaders among us.
+And, equally importantly, John’s calmness and steady approach gave others the confidence to accept the learning journeys of the small team of fledgling leaders taking their first steps in ministry.

-A mark of John’s ministry is that when I chanced across him the other day online a spontaneous feeling of warmth and gratitude seemed to accompany his picture!
+A mark of John’s ministry is that when I chanced across him the other day online I felt a spontaneous feeling of warmth and gratitude accompanying his picture!